viksl/krita-plugin-custom-canvas-rotation/README.md

     performance is probably just slow or got stuck by something.
 If restart of your machine doesn't help you can simply increase TIMER_INTERVAL (check the section 5/ above) a bit to reduce performance drain.
-- I can't guarantee this plugin will work with pen buttons and/or tablet buttons.
-    Since this plugin uses PyQt/Krita buil-it key repeat there's a possibility that some pen buttons and/or tablet/dispaly buttons don't offer this feature and only utilize keyPress/KeyRelease event (or only keyPress) once with button press.
-    This could be worked around with keyPress and keyRelease PyQt but so far I haven't found a way to make this work in Krita (not with default shortcuts).
-    Keyboards should work just fine for the shortcut

 ## 6/ Possible future updates